 Here are the basic (and necessary) tools the competitor must have in his/her toolbox in a way to make a good test project in the WorldSkills Standards.

 The tools used by the candidate can determinate the final quality of the piece, which can make him/her receive good marks.

-nis to be of the off t Some other tools can be developed by the trainer for the
+Some other tools can be developed by the trainer for the competitor in specific cases accordingly